 Storing pallets of products outdoors is a common practice in many industries.
-Companies often do not have the indoor storage space to keep all products inside.
-In order to transport the products to and from outdoor storage they often need to be stabilized with a stretch plastic wrap.
+Companies often do not have indoor storage space to keep all products inside.
+In order to transport the products to and from outdoor storage, they often need to be stabilized with a stretch plastic wrap.

 Stretch Film with a UVI Additive

 A stretch film with a UVI (Ultra Violet Inhibitor) additive is a great solution to this problem.
-The UVI additive works the same as a sunscreen does to skin.
-It protects the plastic from breaking down by the ultra violet light.
+The UVI additive works the same as sunscreen does to skin.
+It protects the plastic from breaking down by the ultraviolet light.

 Stretch film is made from polyethylene plastic which rapidly degrades when exposed to UV radiation.
 The degradation causes the plastic wrap to lose stretch and cling ability over time making the film ineffective.